Brian Biggs: Early work

 Brian Biggs got his start as a cartoonist for the North Texas Daily, the school newspaper of the North Texas State University.
 His comic, Roommates, ran until his transfer to Parsons.
 Then, in the 1990s, Biggs began to draw comic books, often as a part of the 90's underground comix scene.
 Notable works from this period include Frederick and Eloise (1999), published by Fantagraphics, and Dear Julia (1996–97), published by Black Eye Productions.
 Dear Julia was later made into a short film directed by Isaac E. Gozin.

 Children's books

 The cover of Everything Goes: On Land, showing his distinctive style.

-Brian Biggs later began to illustrate for small projects, and eventually illustrated a children's book series, Shredderman, written by Wendelin Van Draanen in 2004-05, which was turned into the Nickelodeon TV film Shredderman Rules.
+Brian Biggs later began to illustrate for small projects, and eventually illustrated a children's book series, Shredderman, written by Wendelin Van Draanen in 2004–05, which was turned into the Nickelodeon TV film Shredderman Rules.
 The success of Shredderman led him to do more books, such as the Roscoe Riley Rules book series and Brownie & Pearl, written by Cynthia Rylant.
 He became known for his distinctive style, with thick, rough outlines and his bright digital coloring.

 He has recently written and illustrated his own book series, titled Everything Goes, and is currently the illustrator of Jon Scieszka's book series Frank Einstein.
-In 2016, the first books of his Tinyville Town series will be published.
+In 2016, the first books of his Tinyville Town series were published.